aws-samples/review-classification-using-catboost-sagemaker/README.md

-## Implementing a Review classification model with Keras, MXNet and SageMaker
+## Implementing a Review classification model with Catboost and SageMaker
 The solution demonstrates a Distributed Learning system implementing Keras custom generator to train on sprase libsvm data.

 #### Background